mobilemind/OpenInlets/README.md

 ## Version Notes
+0.0.15: August 2, 2015 - update build dependencies and README, no functional changes

 0.0.14: May 15, 2015 - update license info in `package.json` to use new property and SPDX format

 0.0.13: April 8, 2015 - use `grunt-contrib-uglify` 0.9.x with new options (i.e., `screwIE8: true`)